How to Design Relational Database with ERD?

 1. Create a new project in Visual Paradigm by selecting Project > New from the toolbar.
 In the New Project window, name the project Bus Route Management System and click Create Blank Project at the bottom.

 2. To create an ERD, select Diagram > New from the toolbar.
 In the New Diagram window, select Entity Relationship Diagram and click Next.
-Enter First Draft as diagram name and click OK.
+Enter First Draft as the diagram name and click OK.

 3. Select Entity from the Diagram Toolbar.